PeterConstable/PythonTutorial/12_Sets_Dictionaries.md

 | ```.clear()``` | ```.clear()``` ||
 |```.copy()``` | ```.copy()``` ||

 >With lists, there is considerable flexibility for changing a list by assigning new elements to slices.
-Slices and indexing assume an order, however, and so are not available for sets.
+Slicing and indexing assume an order, however, and so are not available for sets.